 - Flavor Options – Most drinks can be customized with your choice of flavored syrups.
 The choices are vanilla, cinnamon dolce, hazelnut, toffee nut, caramel, honey blend, pineapple ginger, peppermint, liquid cane sugar, raspberry, chai, mocha, white mocha, brown sugar, Irish cream, dark caramel, and classic syrup.
 Many drink orders come with a standard 4 pumps.
 If you ask for 3 pumps instead, you’ll save 20 calories.
 Or ask for

 “half sweet” for two pumps.
 You won’t sacrifice flavor but you will save in calorie counts.
-Starbucks also offers two sugar-free syrup options – vanilla and cinnamon dolce which are calorie-free and no added sugars.
-I usually ask for 2 pumps of the sugar-free vanilla in most of my drinks.
+Starbucks also offers two sugar-free syrup options – vanilla and cinnamon dolce which are calorie-free and have no added sugars.
+I usually ask for 2 pumps of sugar-free vanilla in most of my drinks.

 - Get it Skinny – Ask the barista for your usual drink order but make it skinny.
 This request helps reduces fat, calories, and sugar.